gojira/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * training set accuracy of 0.99
 * validation set accuracy of 0.98
-* test set accuracy of 0.98
+* test set accuracy of 0.97 to 0.98 (varies by training run)

 I started by adapting the sample LeNet model and code.
 I got reasonable results of over 0.95 validation accuracy.
-However, I found LeNet a little cumbersome to modify and experiment with.
+However, I found LeNet cumbersome to modify and experiment with.

 As a result, I decided to start again from scratch using Keras with a standard CIFAR-10 CNN model.
 I immediately got better results with the Keras model so I switched all subsequent efforts to Keras.

 For Keras, I started with Keras 1 with Tensorflow 0.12 in the carnd-term1 environment but encountered errors.
 Because Keras 2 is better maintained, I switched to Keras 2 with Tensorflow 1.2 in its own environment.
-I got much better results with this compared to trying with the carnd-term1 environment.
+I got better results with this compared to trying with the carnd-term1 environment.

-With Keras, it was very quick and easy to experiment with dropout, regularization, and batch normalization.
+With Keras, it was quick and easy to experiment with dropout, regularization, and batch normalization.
 In my experiements, I found dropout gave the biggest bang in terms of adding generalization to the model by better validation and test set results.
 My model includes L2 regularization as it also improved results although less so than dropout.

 I did manual tuning of the following:

 * Optimizer: I tried standard SGD and Adam.
 SGD was considerably slower (it took an order or two magnitude slower at first and rather than searching for better hyperparameters with SGD, I spent more time tuning Adam)
-* Learning rate: I experimented with learning rate with my initial LeNet model as well as with SGD, but found Adam converged fast and with good accuracy.
+* Learning rate: I experimented with learning rate with my initial LeNet model as well as with Keras.
 * Dropout keep rate: I tried several different dropout percentages including 0, 0.25, 0.5, 0.8, and 1.0.
 In the end the standard 0.5 and 0.25 worked well.
 Dropout had the biggest contribution to reducing overfitting and improving test set accuracy.
-* L2 regularization: I experimented both with and without and found using parameters of about 0.001 worked well.
+* L2 regularization: I ran training runs with and without L2 regularization.
+L2 regularization improved generalization by improving test set accuracy.
+I found using parameters of about 0.001 worked well.
 * Train with and without batch normalization.
 Batch normalization generally led to faster improvements in test set accuracy, and better accuracy in validation and test set.

 My result notebook includes 3 different models: